-Students interested in completing a certificate program, offered through the Graduate School, must apply to be unconditionally admitted into the Graduate School through the standard admission process.
+Students interested in completing a certificate program offered through the Graduate School must apply to be unconditionally admitted into the Graduate School through the standard admission process.
 All certificate courses are graduate courses.
 Consult the Unconditional Admission section of this catalog for admission requirements.

-• International Student Admission
+International Student Admission

-International Student Admission Requirements
+International Student Graduate Admission Requirements

-Meet all Graduate School Admission Criteria (See Unconditional Admission section).

-English Proficiency Requirements for Graduate Admission
+- 1. Meet all Graduate School Admission Criteria - The Troy University International Admissions Office will evaluate student degree credentials using standardized best practice procedures and determine equivalency to a U.S. degree. - Meet English Proficiency Requirements for Graduate Admission.
 All graduate students must demonstrate English proficiency for admission to the Graduate School prior to taking graduate courses.
-Proficiency may be demonstrated by the following:

-Make a satisfactory score on the Test of English as a Foreign Language (TOEFL): 193 (computer-based test), 70 (Internet-based test), or 523 (paper test)

-Make a satisfactory score on the International English Language Testing System (IELTS): score of 6.0.

-Make a satisfactory score on the ACT COMPASS ESL exam.
+Proficiency may be demonstrated by ONE of the following options: - Make a satisfactory score on the Test of English as a Foreign Language (TOEFL): 193 (computer-based test), 70 (Internet-based test), or 523 (paper test). - Make a satisfactory score on the International English Language Testing System (IELTS): score of 6.0. - Make a satisfactory score on the ACT COMPASS ESL exam.
 To pass the ACT Compass ESL, a student must attain a total of 270 on the Listening, Reading, and Grammar sections, with no individual score below 85, and a minimum score of 8 out of 12 on a writing test.
-Note: The ACT Compass ESL may only be taken once.

-Students lacking satisfactory test scores may be admitted following satisfactory completion of the Troy University English as a Second Language (ESL) courses.
+Note: The ACT Compass ESL may be taken only once. - Students lacking satisfactory test scores may be admitted following satisfactory completion of the Troy University English as a Second Language (ESL) courses.

-English as a Second Language (ESL) Program
+English Placement for Non-native Speaker of English

-The ACT Compass ESL test will be used to place students at the appropriate level in the Troy University English as a Second Language program for students who cannot meet the minimum English proficiency requirements specified for the TOEFL, IELTS or ACT Compass ESL tests.
-The English as a Second Language (ESL) program is available on the Troy campus and at the Global Campus site in Atlanta.
+Any student whose first language is not English must submit an official score report for the Test of English as a Foreign Language (TOEFL), the International English Testing System (IELTS), or the ACT Compass ESL examination.
+Students who do not meet the minimum English proficiency requirements specified for the TOEFL, IELTS, or ACT Compass ESL test will be placed at the appropriate level in the Troy University English as a Second Language (ESL) program.
+The ESL program is available on the Troy campus and at the Global Campus site in Atlanta.